hkust-fys/hkust-fys.github.io/_pages/places/on_campus/restaurant/American_Dining.md

 No harm trying I guess?

-"My favourite meal is ordering rice /w chicken chop but change it to spagetti, fewer sauce and more spagetti." - KF8311, Feb 2025
+"My favourite meal is ordering rice /w chicken chop but change it to spagetti, fewer sauce and more spagetti." - KF8311